stephanrauh/extended-pdf-viewer-showcase/src/app/smartphone/text.md

 Until this version lands, you can use CSS rules to do the trick.
 Don't forget to set <code>ignoreResponsiveCSS="true"</code>.
 Otherwise, your CSS rules will be overwritten by JavaScript.

-*Caveat*: the selector `/deep/` is deprecated and will be remove soon.
+*Caveat*: the selector `/deep/` is deprecated and will be removed soon.
 As far as I know, the only replacement is putting the CSS rules into the global `styles.css` file.
 Also note that the `!important` bit is important.
 You can't avoid it because the CSS class `.hidden` already bears the `!important` tag.